 Work Hard and Play Hard at Smith- Mengfei

 All work and no play makes Jack a dull boy.
 Besides intense study, “Terps” at Smith also enjoy various activities.
-Feb 15 was the Spring Festival in China and was hosted in the lounge of VMH.
+February 15 was the Spring Festival in China and was hosted in the lounge of Van Munching Hall.
 My classmates and I wrote Chinese Calligraphy to celebrate the New Year.
 We made a Chinese knot with materials and instructions provided.
 Because of these activities, international students had a lot of fun and felt at home.